reg1reg1/reg1reg1.github.io/project.md

 ![arch](assets/arch.png)

-# Implementing Network Security Monitoring
+# 2. Implementing Network Security Monitoring

+## *July 2019 - December 2019 under <a href="https://engineering.nyu.edu/faculty/thomas-reddington">Professor Thomas Reddington </a>*

 Network security is a complex process involving a lot of different micro components that need to be fine tuned to orchestrate a smooth, fast , adaptive and scalable implementation.
 For an organization to have a hardened NSM model, it must go through thorough and rigourous designs, redesigns and reviews before arriving at an optimal implementation.
 The dynamic nature of the threat that a network faces adds to the challenge of the task at hand, and an organization must either outsource or have a dedicated team of professionals in this area who are continously trained to maintain the NSM and modify it when the need be.
 The Application Collection Framework and Collective Intelligence frameworks are some which provide good reference points in setting up NSM for a given network.
 From deciding sensor hardware and placement, to deciding algorithms that detect threats faster, to building a scalable architecture that can adapt to changes well- A network security analyst is expected to know a vast array of skills proficiently.